Skip to main content

 (26): Being Nigerian and the Danger of Many Stories

 Muhammad Muhsin Ibrahim muhsin2008@gmail.com muhsin234 (Twitter) On many occasions, Nigerians stand out among their fellow Africans.
-“Giant of Africa” is the enviable, debatable title of Nigeria due to its biggest population and economy on the continent, inter alia.
-It also used to have the mightiest military, for their numerous accomplished peacekeeping missions in other African countries like Liberia , Sudan , and Serra Leon .
-The Nigeria ’s military is no longer, however, regarded as such, as they have yet to combat and contain the insurgency of the Islamists called Boko Haram within the country since 2009 and for the violation of civilian rights in other instances.
+“Giant of Africa” is the enviable, controversial title often applied to Nigeria, owing to its largest population and economy on the continent.
+It also once had the mightiest military, having undertaken numerous successful peacekeeping missions in other African countries such as Liberia , Sudan , and Serra Leon .
+The Nigerian army is no longer, however, regarded as such, as they have yet to combat and contain the insurgency of the Islamists called Boko Haram within the country since 2009 and for the violation of civilian rights in other instances.
 Nigeria is arguably roughly divided along religious lines.
-The North is predominantly Muslim, while the South is largely Christian.
+The North is predominantly Muslim, while the South is mainly Christian.
 There are over 200 distinct languages, but only three (Hausa, Yoruba and Igbo) are considered major.
-So, Nigeria is a country of plurality and complexities, if you will, sh
+So, Nigeria is a country of plurality and complexity, s...

 (25): RE: We are Individuals; they are also Individuals (II)